lrmantovani10/Outfit-Forecast-Frontend/README.md

 If you run into any issues, feel free to message any of us on Messenger, or send an email!

 ### Team
-Lucas Mantovani (front end)
+- Lucas Mantovani (front end)
  * dailyRecommender
  * authenticate
- * environmentalData class and all weather modules\
+ * environmentalData class and all weather modules
+ * Bug fixing
-Perene Wang\
+- Perene Wang
-Luke Knutson\
+- Luke Knutson
-Leo Shestakov\
+- Leo Shestakov
-Gautam Kapoor\
+- Gautam Kapoor
-Luke Contreras\
+- Luke Contreras
-Allie Chu\
+- Allie Chu
-Daniel Gilbert
+- Daniel Gilbert